Computer Security Seminar

 In order to do well during your presentation, you should remember to stick to your role (Advocate or Critic).
 Further, you do not need to spend too much time explaining the basics of the paper, everyone in the class will have already read it.
 What add value to the presentation is your opinion and the insights you can extract from the paper!
 This is what you should focus on.

 You should expect to present at least 2 or 3 times during the term depending on the number of students registered.
 After the presentation, we will take a 10 minutes break and discuss the paper.
 You should come prepared for those discussions and be ready to engage.
-Submissions are to be made on canvas, unless specified otherwise.
+Submissions are to be made on Canvas, unless specified otherwise.

 Reading Schedule